-- Location.
-Some advisers may be based in a more expensive part of the UK, which means their office costs will be much higher.
+- Location - some advisers might be based in a more expensive part of the UK, which means their office costs will be much higher.

-- Who does the work.
-Some financial advice firms will use a highly-qualified adviser for all the work whereas another firm may use support staff to do some of the work (signed off by an adviser) which will cost you less.
+- Who does the work -some financial advice firms will use a highly-qualified adviser for all the work whereas another firm might use support staff to do some of the work (signed off by an adviser) which will cost you less.

-- How well qualified a financial adviser is.
-The more qualifications and experience an adviser has, the higher their fees may be.
-Depending on the type of advice you’re looking for, you may feel that paying for an adviser who is highly qualified is worthwhile.
+- How well qualified a financial adviser is - the more qualifications and experience an adviser has, the higher their fees might be.
+Depending on the type of advice you’re looking for, you might feel that paying for an adviser who is highly qualified is worthwhile.

 Financial adviser fees vs commission